 There are a couple of other cool (although potentially un-intuitive) things you can do with custom tests:

-Custom tests actually have access to all three Mimir-supported versions of python, you just need to make sure you're using the correct binary in your bash script:
+Custom tests actually have access to all four Mimir-supported versions of python, you just need to make sure you're using the correct binary in your bash script:

 python -> python 2.7.12